Common dilemma for tenants, to deal directly with a private landlord or to go through a letting agent?

 Letting agents can be easily contacted

-Letting agents have an office, multiple members of staff, and unmissable forms of transport in the shape of a highly intoxicated Mini Cooper, so they’re always easy to find/get in touch with.
+Letting agents have an office, multiple members of staff, and unmissable forms of transport in the shape of a highly intoxicated Mini Cooper, so they’re always easy to find/get in touch with when required.

 Whether it be genuinely innocent or viciously immoral, there’s a legitimate chance of information getting lost in translation when the letting agent acts as the middle man, and relays information between landlord and tenant.
 At end of the day, as the tenant, you will almost never know what the landlord said to the letting agent, so by the time the information gets back to you, who knows how much of it is true, and how much of the truth has been fabricated by the middle-man to benefit their own interest.